-Bioinformatic approaches, e.g., the Reference-Assisted Chromosome Assembly algorithm (RACA; Kim et al. 2013), were developed to approximate near chromosome-sized fragments for a de novo assembled NGS genome.
-RACA use requires a genome from the same clade (e.g., Order for mammals) of the target species being assembled to chromosomes (Kim et al. 2013), sequencing of long-insert libraries and, at best, produces sub-chromosome sized predicted chromosome fragments (PCFs) that require further verification and subsequent chromosome assembly.
-It is worth mentioning that unlike RACA other reference-assisted assembly algorithms e.g., Ragout (Kolmogorov et al. 2014) or Chromosomer (Tamazian et al. 2016) do not use the target genome short- and long-range paired read data to verify synteny breaks in/between scaffolds, meaning that the target species-specific rearrangements could be missed from the reconstructed PCFs/pseudochromosomes making the reconstructed target chromosome structures more heavily biased to the reference genome(s) than when using RACA.
-RACA algorithm applied to the Tibetan antelope and blind mole rat genomes significantly improved continuities of these assemblies but they still contain more than one large PCF for most chromosomes (Kim et al. 2013; Fang et al. 2014).
+Bioinformatic approaches, e.g., the Reference-Assisted Chromosome Assembly (RACA) algorithm (Kim et al. 2013), were developed to approximate near chromosome-sized fragments for a de novo assembled NGS genome.
+RACA use requires a genome from the same clade (e.g., Order for mammals) of the target species being assembled to chromosomes (Kim et al. 2013) and sequencing of long-insert libraries.
+RACA produces, at best, subchromosomesized predicted chromosome fragments (PCFs) that require further verification and subsequent chromosome assembly.
+It is worth mentioning that, unlike RACA, other reference-assisted assembly algorithms, e.g., Ragout (Kolmogorov et al. 2014) or Chromosomer (Tamazian et al. 2016), do not use the target genome short- and long-range paired-read data to verify synteny breaks in/between scaffolds, meaning that the target species-specific rearrangements could be missed from the reconstructed PCFs/pseudochromosomes, making the reconstructed target chromosome structures more heavily biased to the reference genome(s) than when using RACA.
+RACA algorithm applied to the Tibetan antelope and blind mole rat genomes significantly improved continuities of these assemblies, but they still contain more than one large PCF for most chromosomes (Kim et al. 2013; Fang et al. 2014).
 Therefore, a novel, integrative approach that would allow de novo assembled genomes to retain structures of the target species karyotypes is a necessity.